-Today I went and started my deer hunting preparation and got all my trail cameras up and running and hopefully I’ll have some good pictures to share soon.
-I had a great day out in the woods putting up cameras, trimming trails and I put out some apples and I am pumped and ready to start my deer hunting preparation.
+Today I went and started my deer hunting preparation and got all my trail cameras up and running.
+Hopefully I’ll have some good pictures to share soon.
+I had a great day out in the woods putting up cameras, trimming trails and I put out some apples.
+I’m ready to start my deer hunting preparation.

 Deer Hunting Preparation Now

 I went to two of my favorite deer hunting spots.
 I saw the new corn they planted on the property that butts up to the land I hunt.
 My neighbor had told me they were planting corn back there but I wasn’t quite sure where they were going to plant it.
 I thought from looking at the map that they were going to plant it deeper into their property.
 I was pleasantly surprised to see that they planted the corn all the way down the south property line where I have permission to hunt.

 This particular piece of deer hunting property was already awesome.
 The corn all the way down the south property line makes it even more awesome.
 Now it has corn on the south property line and a huge corn field on the east property line as well.
 I have a stand in the hardwoods that run in between the beautiful corn fields.
 Also there is a very nice creek where the whitetails can get water.
 This piece of property has everything whitetails need, plenty of food, water and cover.
 The other piece of property I went to today is an absolute honey hole.
 I put up a trail camera on a mineral lick site for whitetails and I trimmed some shooting lanes and trails to the stands.

 Surrounded by Crops

 This piece of property is surrounded by huge soybean fields that are coming up nicely and has corn planted on two ends of the property.
 Needless to say I am stoked to get after some huge whitetails.